levi2234/Angstrom/README.md

 ### Performance Tips

-- Use GPU acceleration when available
+- Use GPU acceleration when available (install with `pip install angstrom[gpu]`)
 - Process videos in smaller chunks for large files
 - Adjust frequency range to match expected motion
 - Use appropriate amplification factors (start with 10-50)
+- Monitor memory usage for large videos

 ## 📚 Documentation